On this page:

-While application performance monitoring measures user interaction starting at the web server or application server entry point, EUM extends that visibility all the way to the web browser, mobile, or IoT application.
-As a result, it reveals the impact the network and browser rendering time have on the user experience of your application.
+While Application Performance Monitoring (APM) measures user interaction starting at the web server or application server entry point, EUM extends that visibility all the way to the web browser, mobile, or IoT application.
+As a result, EUM reveals the impact the network and browser rendering time have on the user experience of your application.

 The diagram below provides an overview of the different components, deployment models (SaaS/on-premises), and the Controller UI as seen by AppDynamics end users.
 Annotations are provided for each label below the diagram.

-The Browser, Mobile, and IoT Agents run in web/mobile/IoT applications, collecting metrics, and then transmitting that data to either a SaaS or an on-premises deployment of AppDynamics.
+The Browser, Mobile, and IoT Agents run in web/mobile/IoT applications, collect metrics, and then transmit that data to either a SaaS or an on-premises deployment of AppDynamics.

 See the descriptions for each component above in step 2.

 AppDynamics users can go to the AppDynamics Controller UI to view and analyze RUM metrics as snapshots, pages, Ajax requests, sessions, network requests, or in the form of charts and graphs.